ART 3033: DRAWING 3 – FIGURE DRAWING

 We will do regular readings from the book, and students will be expected to have the text with them at all times during class.
 Handouts will also occasionally be made available.
 However, students will usually receive additional info, image examples, assignment specifications, and portfolio details via the following blog:

 You will be expected to check this regularly as part of your class participation.
-The blog will serve as a supplement; not as a substitute for being in class.
+THE BLOG SERVES AS A SUPPLEMENT;

 MATERIALS: Students will be required to purchase the following materials.
 Most materials can be found at the ASU Bookstore and the Wolf Bookstore.
 Some will be available at Hobby Lobby and various hardware stores.